davidbolin/ngme/README.md

 - consider ~ -1 + ... in fixed input of ngme
 - seed seems not working
 - x and y axes in plot.predict.ngme
+- add mean or median as an option to the predict.ngme function